flipperdevices/flipperzero-firmware/README.md

 ## Hardware

+The custom module is using Bosch BMI160 accelerometer/gyroscope chip connected via I2C.

 Take a look into the [schematic](https://github.com/ginkage/FlippAirMouse/tree/main/schematic) folder for Gerber, BOM and CPL files, so you can order directly from JLCPCB.

 Original idea: